KevinDepedri/Collect-and-display-a-dataset-in-augmented-reality-scenario/README.md

 * Remove last object: delete the last hologram created;
 * Resolve anchor: retrieve the anchors uploaded and place the holograms in the correct positions.

-**NOTE**: all the pictures are saved in a predefined path in the device (android/data/com.WreckerFactory.appname/files/SavedImage/Image-x.png)

 # Demo (GIFs or pictures)